wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Grow deep roots to harvest rich fruit!
-When your roots run deep, you cannot help but bear the fruit of the Spirit."
+💬 Quote of the Day: "Not every day is going to offer us a chance to save somebody's life, but every day offers us an opportunity to affect one."
 <!-- end quote -->